 - Retail stores for the worlds leading surf brands

 - A high-performance surf training centre offering expert coaches for surfers of all levels

 - Associated training facilities which could include gymnasium, yoga, pilates etc

 - Venue for surfing competitions of all levels, from local schools and juniors, through to world class events for all surf craft including longboards, bodyboarding, SUP and more

 In 2018 the WSL Quicksilver Pro Gold Coast attracted 40,000 visitors over the 5 days of competition.

-We will operate the venue, as well as managing the surf sessions in the lagoon and learn to surf.
-It is anticipated that surrounding amenities and retail establishments, such as cafes and shops, will be leased out to independent operators.
+Surf Lakes will operate the venue, as well as managing the surf sessions in the lagoon and learn to surf.
+It is anticipated that surrounding amenities and retail establishments, such as cafes and shops, will be leased out and managed by independent operators.